-- 2.5.2 It is the responsibility of the Council Tax payer applying for a reduction to provide sufficient information and documentary evidence to support their applications.
-If the Council Tax payer applying does not, or will not, provide the required evidence; the application will still be considered, but only on the basis of the information and evidence provided.
+- 2.5.2 It is the responsibility of the Council Taxpayer applying for a reduction provide sufficient information and documentary evidence to support their applications.
+If the Council Taxpayer applying does not, or will not, provide the required evidence; the application will still be considered, but only on the basis of the information and evidence provided.
 No costs will be borne by the Council in the provision of this evidence. - 2.5.3 Further information may be requested to support an application.
 Where a request for further information is made information must be provided within 4 weeks.
 Failure to provide information within 4 weeks may lead to the refusal of the application unless good cause can be shown.

 2.6.
-The Decision Making Process
+The Decision-Making Process

-2.6.1 Upon receipt of a signed application and all supporting documentation and Information; a standard decision making process will be followed:
+- 2.6.1 Upon receipt of a signed application and all supporting documentation /information a standard decision-making process will be followed: - Initial applications will be checked by Revenues Team Leaders within 28 days of receipt of a signed application to ensure all supporting information / evidence has been included.

-- Initial applications will be checked by Revenues Team Leaders within 28 days of receipt of a signed application to ensure all supporting information / evidence has been included. - Cases will then be forwarded to the Revenues Manager and the case presented at the next available discretionary panel hearing.
-A decision will be made by the representatives attending the panel hearing. - Once a decision has been approved the Council Tax payer will be notified in writing of the decision within 28 days and revised Council Tax demand notices will be issued where applicable - Whilst every effort will be made to meet the deadlines outlined above, failure by the Council to do so does not qualify the claimant for relief or any financial compensation.
+- Cases will then be forwarded to the Revenues Manager and the case presented at the next available panel hearing, and a decision made by the representatives attending the hearing. - Once a decision has been approved the Council Taxpayer will be notified in writing of the decision within 28 days and revised Council Tax demand notices will be issued where applicable - Whilst every effort will be made to meet the deadlines outlined above, failure by the Council to do so does not qualify the claimant for relief or any financial compensation.